News

 Professor Maria Liakata awarded RAI UK Keystone grant to tackle risks of ChatGPT-like systems for healthcare and law

-Queen Mary Faculty of Science and Engineering sweeps top awards at R&I Awards ceremony
+Queen Mary Faculty of Science and Engineering sweeps top honours at Research and Innovation Awards ceremony

 Advance in understanding spatial navigation: walls, not floors, define space